Tag domain controllers automatically in Defender for Endpoint using KQL, Logic App, and API

 Action: Tag Machine

-For tagging devices, there is a build-in action part of the MDE group.
+For tagging devices, there is a built-in action part of the MDE group.
 Search for the Machine tag action.
 The name of the action: Machine – tag machine

 Now the following dynamics attributes are needed for correctly identifying the DeviceID and action.